veburov/Homoacetogen_WY4_Supplementary/README.md

 - The code is provided as supplementary material to ensure reproducibility of the analysis described in the manuscript.

 ## Citation
-If you use these scripts, please cite the article:
+If you use these scripts, please cite the article
-[DOI or "manuscript in submission"]